zjdgx/tylermcginnis.github.io/pages/articles/2016-12-15-react-elements-vs-react-components/index.md

 you’ll see on your screen, instead, it’s just an object representation of it.
 There’s a few reasons for this.
 The first is that JavaScript objects are lightweight — React can create and destroy these elements without too much overhead.
-The second reason is React is able to analyze the object, then analyze the actual DOM, and then update the actual DOM only where a change occurred.
+The second reason is React is able to analyze the object, diff it with the previous object representation to see what changed, and then update the actual DOM only where those changes occurred.
 This has some performance upsides to it.

 In order to create our object representation of a DOM node (aka React element),